damianhakert/damianhakert.github.io/source/handbook/product/index.html.md

 #### What is a Meta issue?

-Meta is a label assigned to certain issues that contain a large list of todos.
+Meta is a label assigned to issues that contain a large list of todos.
 If you are familiar with the Agile methodology, it's similar to an epic.
 At GitLab we have a short release cycle: the 22nd of every month.
-In some cases we won't be able to tackle all the tasks of a meta issue - this is why we centralize all the things that we need to do in a meta issue, then break it down to smaller issues.
-Meta issues are usually big, have lots of comments and passionate discussions and always lead to something great.
+In some cases we won't be able to tackle all the tasks of a meta issue in a single release - this is why we centralize all the things that we need to do in a meta issue, then break it down to issues small enough that they will fit into one release.
+Meta issues generate most of the time lots of comments and passionate discussions.
+As a consequence, they always lead to something great.

-Note: sometimes, smaller tasks that are part of a meta issue are also labeled `meta`.
+Note: smaller tasks that are part of a meta issue are sometimes also labeled `meta`.
+That's because they are part of a meta topic, and thus get the meta label.

+#### Dealing with big issues

+A general guideline is that an issue should only span one release.
+If we know an issue is going to span multiple releases, it has to split into multiple issues.
+Unless this issue is labeled `meta` or `epic`.
+In that case, the issue will span two or more releases.

 #### Which issue should you be working on?

 When you don't have specific tasks assigned, you should work on issues that are labeled `Product work`, in both EE and CE projects.
 These are issues that need our love and attention the most.

 ### Where should you look when you need help?